Anon-Planet/thgtoa/docs/guide/index.md

 As mentioned previously, these are harder to detect by users but some limited steps that can be taken to mitigate some of those by protecting your device from tampering and use some measures (like re-flashing the bios for example).
 Unfortunately, if such malware or backdoor is implemented by the manufacturer itself, it becomes extremely difficult to detect and disable those.

+**Note: The threats described in this section are almost exclusively relevant to high-value targets of nation-state adversaries.
+If your threat model is a stalker, a corporate competitor, or even most law enforcement agencies, you can skip this section.
+If you are a journalist, dissident, or activist operating against a state-level adversary, read it.**

+Most guides to anonymity focus on software and network-layer threats.
+Physical and hardware-level attacks are rarer, more expensive to execute, and require either physical access to your device or interference with your supply chain.
+That cost means they are not deployed casually.
+But for the right target, they are devastatingly effective - because no amount of software configuration protects you if the hardware underneath is compromised.

+#### Firmware implants

+Firmware implants are malicious code inserted into the low-level software that runs before your operating system boots - in the UEFI/BIOS[^544], storage controller firmware, or network card firmware.
+Because they live below the OS, they survive reinstallation of the operating system, disk wiping, and most forensic examination.

+**LoJax**[^545], discovered by ESET in 2018, was the first publicly documented in-the-wild UEFI rootkit, attributed to the APT28 (Fancy Bear) group.
+It wrote a malicious module directly into the SPI flash memory of the UEFI firmware, persisting across OS reinstalls and even hard drive replacements. **MosaicRegressor**[^546], documented by Kaspersky in 2020, was similarly implanted into UEFI and discovered on devices belonging to NGO staff and journalists in contact with North Korea.

+Who faces this threat?
+In both documented cases, targets were NGO workers, journalists, and diplomatic personnel - people whose devices passed through the hands of state actors, or who were targeted by sophisticated spear-phishing that enabled remote firmware write access.
+This is not a threat that scales to mass deployment.
+It is used surgically, against specific high-value individuals.

+Mitigations are limited but worth understanding. **UEFI Secure Boot**[^307] verifies the cryptographic signatures of bootloader and OS components before execution, preventing unsigned code from running at boot.
+It does not, however, protect against a compromise of the firmware itself - if the UEFI has already been modified, Secure Boot can be disabled or bypassed from within.
+It is a meaningful defence against attackers who have not yet achieved firmware-level access, but it is not a root of trust in the presence of a firmware implant. **Intel Boot Guard** and AMD's equivalent go further by fusing a hash of the initial firmware into the hardware at manufacture time, making firmware modification detectable. **Heads**[^547] is an open-source firmware alternative for supported hardware (primarily Thinkpads and select System76 machines) that provides measured boot, TPM-backed attestation, and tamper detection - and is the most practical option for a high-risk user who needs verifiable firmware integrity.
+See also: [About Secure Boot](#about-secure-boot).

+#### USB attack hardware

+USB-based attack tools are commercially available and widely understood.
+The **O.MG Cable** is a USB cable with an embedded wireless implant - visually and functionally indistinguishable from a legitimate charging cable - that can execute keystrokes, exfiltrate data, and accept remote commands over Wi-Fi.
+The **USB Rubber Ducky** and broader Hak5 product family present themselves to a target computer as a keyboard, executing pre-loaded keystroke injection payloads at speeds no human typist could match.
+See also: [Malicious USB devices](#malicious-usb-devices).

+Recognition is difficult.
+O.MG cables are designed specifically to defeat visual inspection.
+Practical mitigations include: **never using cables or USB devices you did not purchase yourself and receive sealed**, using a USB data blocker ("USB condom") when charging from untrusted ports, and configuring your operating system to require confirmation before trusting new USB devices (USBGuard on Linux[^548]; this is not natively available on Windows without third-party tools).

+#### Evil Maid attacks

+For more on Evil Maid attacks, see: [Evil Maid attack](#evil-maid-attack).

+Mitigations:

+- **Never leave your device unattended in a high-risk environment.** This is the only complete mitigation.
+- **Measured boot with TPM attestation** (as provided by Heads or a correctly configured UEFI + TPM setup) will detect bootloader tampering by comparing measurements against known-good values stored in the TPM.
+- **A tamper-evident seal** on the device chassis (nail varnish applied across screws and photographed, or commercial tamper-evident stickers) provides a low-tech detection layer that is surprisingly effective against unsophisticated adversaries.

+#### Supply chain compromise

+Supply chain attacks target your device before it reaches you - at the manufacturer, distributor, or shipping stage.
+The NSA's ANT catalogue[^549], leaked by Snowden in 2013, documented hardware implants installed in Cisco routers and other network equipment in transit.
+For most users, this threat is not realistic.
+For a senior dissident, human rights lawyer, or intelligence source in a country whose government has influence over hardware supply chains, it deserves consideration.

+Practical mitigations are limited.
+Purchasing devices in person from a retail store (rather than having them shipped) reduces the interception window.
+Preferring hardware from vendors outside adversary supply chain reach, and using Heads-supported hardware with verified firmware, provides some assurance.
+For the highest-risk cases, consider that any device that has left your control - even briefly - should be treated as potentially compromised.

+#### Physical inspection checklist

+For high-risk individuals receiving or returning to a device:

+- Inspect port openings (USB, Thunderbolt, SD card slot) for signs of foreign objects or residue.
+- Check screws for scratches inconsistent with factory assembly; apply a tamper-evident seal after inspection.
+- Compare the cable you are about to use against a known-good reference; if in doubt, discard it.
+- On first boot after any period of unattended access, verify firmware measurements if your platform supports it (Heads TPM event log; `tpm2-tools` on Linux).
+- If Secure Boot is unexpectedly disabled in UEFI settings, treat the device as compromised.

 ## Your files, documents, pictures, and videos

 ### Properties and Metadata